 I’m absolutely terrified of going back to that hopeless lonely place.
 To where happiness is a fairy tale and joy is an allusive dream.
 So not all that long ago, I was proactive in setting up defenses against SAD’s depressive symptoms.
 I was vigilant.
 Alert.
 I knew just what to do and when to do it to keep myself from sliding back into The Pit.

-Thanks to my complacency, SAD was no where on my radar.
-I was no longer able to recognize the early symptoms for what they were, and when they started to manifest themselves I put my head down, doubled my efforts, and determined to push though.
-I have big goal.
-Dreams bigger than me.
+But this year, thanks to my complacency, SAD was nowhere on my radar.
+I was no longer able to recognize the early symptoms for what they were, and when they started to manifest themselves I put my head down, doubled my efforts, and determined to push through.
+I have big goals.
+Daunting dreams to tackle.
 To do lists to show who was boss.
-I figured this was just a bump in the road.
-No big deal.
+I figured, “this is just a bump in the road.
+No big deal.”
 My mantra was, “I got this.
 I’m fine.
 This won’t take me down.
 I’m bigger than this.
 I can handle this.”